chris-short/ansible-vault-helpers/README.md

 Scripts assume your Ansible Vault password is in a file (outside of any public repo and only readable/writable by you) in your home directory, specifically, ~/.vault.

-Scripts are intended to be placed somewhere in your path for convenience.
+Scripts are intended to be somewhere in your path for convenience.
+Adding this repo to your path is highly recommended.

 More on Ansible Vault at http://docs.ansible.com/ansible/playbooks\_vault.html